Wellington train conductor stops and demands a racist passenger to get off

 "Just as I was walking through getting the tickets, one passenger raised a concern with me, so I went to where this particular passenger was.

-"She was a teenage girl and she was hurling abuse at some passengers, and the passengers who were receiving the abuse, I called them out and I asked them what had happened.
+"She was a teenage girl and she was hurling abuse at some passengers, and the passengers who were receiving the abuse, I called them out and I asked them what had happened."

-The conductor said she took the teenage girl and another passenger who has tried to intervene outside the train and asked them what was happening.
+The conductor said she took the teenage girl and another passenger who had tried to intervene outside the train and asked them what was happening.

 "The Indian passenger was just minding his own business, talking to his friend in their own language."